jonasbn/til/go/learn_go.md

 Now lets go over the test _suite_ in this file.

-Line 1: defineds the same package as our `helloworld.go` (above)
+Line 1: defines the same package as our `helloworld.go` (above)

 Line 3: imports the package [`testing`][gopkgtesting]

 Line 5-10: implements a test function, just as the function I described and implemented for the main body of our program.

-The funtion is named `TestHelloWord` and it tahes the following arguments:
+The function is named `TestHelloWord` and it takes the following arguments:

 - `t`. which is a pointer of the type: `testing.T`